This is the featured image of the How to Create a Dynamic Hi-Hat Sequence blog article.

 Hi-Hat Sequence - Group Processing

-Finally, let’s hear how our hi-hat sequence sounds in the context of the full mix.
+Finally, let's hear how our hi-hat sequence sounds in the context of the whole mix.

 ~Full Mix - Processed Hi-Hat Sequence